varnish/zipnish/docs/ZipKin and Varnishlog headers.md

 |---|---|
 | sr - server recieve   | Bereq (backend request)  |
 | ss - server send   | Beresp (backend response)  |

+Can't find parent_id or any kind of reference (X-Forwarded / X-Reference) to connect one request with an parent request.